What is Army ROTC?

 Your academic course of instruction is our primary concern.
 We offer a 39-hour minor program in addition to lots of exciting training.
 Students may choose any academic major program of study, and participate in ROTC in conjunction with that program.
 The military science course of study is in addition to the student’s normal academic program of study.
 Many departments offer elective credit for taking military science courses.
 The Army ROTC program at JMU has been an integral part of campus life since January 1974.
 In December 1979, the ROTC program achieved full-time status and has been growing stronger ever since.
 Come join us and discover why!

-The 100 and 200 level Military Science courses are open to all students at James Madison University and at our partnership schools.
+The 100 and 200 level Military Science courses (Basic Course) are open to Freshmen and Sophomore students (and select Juniors/Seniors by exception) at James Madison University and at our partnership schools.
 If you are not currently enrolled in a military science course, and want to enroll for the upcoming semester, contact the Recruiting Operations Officer for information about which classes are appropriate for you based on your current academic status.
+Typically, incoming Freshman students will enroll in MSCI 101 (lecture) and MSCI 100 (leadership lab).
+Each worth 1 credit (currently).
+This begins the progression through the Professional Military Education curriculum needed in order to complete the requirements to commission.

 Partnership Schools - Our partnership schools include Bridgewater College and Blue Ridge Community College.
 Students attending one of our partnership schools can enroll in ROTC through the JMU Outreach and Engagement office as a non-degree seeking student.
 These classes are paid for by the students.
 Partnership school students attend all training at JMU while attending their respective college as a full time student.
 BRCC students can transfer to JMU after their sophomore year, and BWC students graduate from BWC and commission from JMU.
 Because each student is different depending on their academic level, contact the Recruiting Operations Officer for more information about which enrollment option is best for you.
 The most important aspect of enrolling in ROTC is making sure that you are aligned correctly with the required military science classes and your academic plan based on your major.